 Every day, we are invited into the Paschal Mystery experience of Service, Surrender, Suffering and Surprise.
 The focus of this retreat is to call us to live deeply and consciously into the Jesus experience of self-sacrificing Love.
 It is not a one-time experience but an everyday spirit-filled journey into the heart of God.

 Together with celebration of the Holy Week liturgies, this retreat will involve short reflections, guided meditations, visuals and music.

 This is a silent retreat and includes Holy Week liturgies.
-This commuter option that does not include overnight lodging or breakfast each day.
-We encourage you to register for the overnight option for a more complete retreat experience, but realize that isn’t always possible.
-An introduction session will be held at 5pm.
+Check-in begins at 4pm on Thursday and an introduction session will be held at 5pm.
 The retreat will end with lunch after Mass on Easter Sunday.
 Guided by Fr.
 Phil Cover and Sr. Eileen Quinn.